Intravenous Patient Controlled Analgesia

 How quickly will the pain relief medication work?

 When pain relief medication like morphine is used to treat acute pain, such as pain after operations or accidents, the risk of addiction is low.
-It is very important not to let the concern of addiction stop you from using enough of the pain relief medication to be comfortable or to stop you from moving or deep breathing.
+It is very important not to let the concern of addiction stop you from using enough of the pain relief medication.
+You need to be comfortable to move, take deep breaths and to cough.

 Will I feel sick?